NYC mayor announces plan to assist 12,000 veteran students at risk of eviction

 The de Blasio administration said first-year students are being most affected by the technical error.

-"Dozens of schools reported to the NYC Department of Veterans' Services that many of their student veterans are between 2-4 months behind on rent and are without funds for living expenses," the mayor said in a statement.
+"Dozens of schools reported to the NYC Department of Veterans' Services that many of their student veterans are between 2-4 months behind on rent and are without funds for living expenses," the mayor's office said in a release.

+In a statement provided by his office, de Blasio added, "Our nation owes our veterans a debt of gratitude for their service.
+At the very least, those who bravely served our country are owed the benefits promised to them by the federal government.
+New York City is stepping up to give student veterans the security they need to stay in their homes while they wait for the federal benefits they earned through service to our country."

 The GI Bill was signed into law in 1944 to help veterans pay for college, graduate school and various training programs.
 It also provides assistance to family members of those who previously served.

-Note: CORRECTION (Oct.
-29, 2018, 5:35 p.m.
-ET): An earlier version of the article misidentified the source of a statement about student veterans being behind on their rent.
-The quote was from a news release issued by Mayor Bill de Blasio's office; it was not said directly by de Blasio.